Key Points:

 Is the MGM Grand Buffet Worth the Money?

 This is a blue-collar buffet that knows its identity.
-The menu is unsurprising but I found it to be legitimately good – Especially the loaded breakfast potatoes.
+The menu is unsurprising, but I found it genuinely good, especially the loaded breakfast potatoes.

-If saving a few bucks is more important than having access to menu items like “Squid Ink Pasta”, “Bone Marrow with Mustard Creme” or “Wild Boar” then MGM Grand’s buffet could be for you.
+If saving a few bucks is more important than having access to menu items like “Squid Ink Pasta”, “Bone Marrow with Mustard Creme” or “Wild Boar”, then MGM Grand could be for you.
 The food was good, the buffet was clean, and I left satisfied.

 See Also: The Cheapest Buffets in Vegas and a full breakdown of buffets that are open on the Strip and Fremont Street.